 Vegan White Chocolate Cake not only for Christmas

 A vegan white chocolate cake is for many an irresistible treat.
 Here we have truly something special.
-A vegan white chocolate cake which not only looks awesome and beautiful, it is healthy and delicious as well.
+A vegan white chocolate cake that not only looks awesome and beautiful, but it is also healthy and delicious as well.

-Something really special and is created with a variety of spices and fruitswhich makes it, even more tasty.
+Something really special and is created with a variety of spices and fruits which makes it, even tastier.
 A truly rare combination of ingredients.